aws-samples/aws-workshop-for-win-dotnet-mssql/docs/reinvent2019/STG324/STG324_guide.md

 Test the Write performance of the Continuously Available File Share with write-back caching enabled:

-1. From the remote desktop session to **Windows Server**, open an elevated command prompt
+1. From the remote desktop session to **Windows Server**, open a command prompt

 | Important | This section assumes that **Amazon FSx for Windows File Server Share CAFS share** is mapped as the **Y:/** drive.
 If your **Windows Instance** does not have a mapped **Y:/** drive, map **Amazon FSx for Windows File Server** as the **Y:/** drive (see the previous section for step-by-step instructions). |
 |-----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|